Joel-Egede/joel-egede/README.md

 ---

 ## About Me
-I am a software developer in training focused on building a strong foundation in programming and problem solving.
+I am a developing software engineer focused on building a strong foundation in programming and problem solving.
 I’m particularly interested in cybersecurity, data systems, and machine learning, and I enjoy creating practical solutions that are simple, efficient, and secure.

 ---